top of page

 Social Skills

 The lifeskills of the GIP aim to be addressed throughout the whole 12-year program.
 All programs and classes are designed to foster the lifeskills that we aim to instill in the children we impact.
-These are skills that are not only addressed and reflected upon during our weekly classes, but also the FUN days and spring/summer camps
+These are skills that are not only addressed and reflected upon during our weekly classes, but also during the discovery day and spring/summer programs.

 3H5A1385.JPG